richmahn/en_tn/2pe/front/intro.md

 ## Part 2: Important Religious and Cultural Concepts ##

+#### Who were the people Peter spoke against? ####

+It is possible that the people Peter spoke against were those who would eventually become known as Gnostics.
+These teachers distorted the teachings of scripture for their own gain.
+They lived in immoral ways and taught others to do the same.

 #### What does it mean that God inspired Scripture? ####

 The doctrine of scripture is a very important one.
 2 Peter helps readers to understand that while each writer of scripture has his own distinct way of writing, God is the true author of scripture (1:20-21).